-At Hearing Aid Specialists SA, we not only offer different types of hearing aids to help you hear better, but also provide you with most of the common hearing aid batteries (such as zinc - air batteries).
+At Hearing Aid Specialists SA, we not only offer different types of hearing aids to help you hear better, but also provide you with most of the common hearing aid batteries (such as zinc - air batteries & rechargeable batteries).
 We purchase our hearing aid batteries from reputable suppliers so that we can supply good quality batteries to you.
 There are normally 6 batteries in each packet.
-The general retail price for hearing aid batteries is around$8.00 per packet.
+The general retail price for hearing aid batteries is around $8.00 per packet.
 (6 batteries in each packet).
-If you buy in bulk (10 packets), we can discount them to $60.00, instead of the usual $80.00.
-Postage to anywhere in Australia is an extra $5.00.
+If you buy in bulk (10 packets), we can discount them to $65.00, instead of the usual $80.00.
+Postage to anywhere in Australia is an extra charge.
 If you wish to purchase batteries please call us on 08 8267 2555 and have your Visa or MasterCard ready.

 The battery life can vary considerably.
 Generally, the smaller the battery, the less life it will provide.
 Smaller batteries have a life of approx. 1 week to 2 weeks, and larger batteries can last approx. 2 to 4 weeks, depending upon how many hours a day they are used.
 Some of the latest hearing aids with wireless technology and other features can have a higher drain on batteries.

 Hearing aid Batteries have a shelf life of approx. 2 years.
 The expiry dates are usually printed on the battery packaging.

 Each Zinc air battery has a speaker attached to it.
 When you pull the sticker off, air flows into small holes on the face of the battery (positive side) and starts the activation within the battery.
 When you pull the sticker off, it is best to wait a couple of minutes before placing the battery in the hearing aid.
 This gives it time to activate properly, and will ensure that you get maximum life from the battery.

 Always make sure to turn off the hearing aids when not in use.
 This will also prolong the battery life.